 How many times have you overcooked a sirloin due to the lack of temperature control?
 How often do you need to fill up your propane tanks?
 Do you take the time to go through all the safety checks for your gas barbecue?
 Sometimes, all you really want to do is light the barbecue, mingle with your guests, and cook quality produce without the worry of how your coals are doing or discovering the gas grill just won’t light.

-HEAT combines the controlled nature of a gas barbecue with the experience of cooking on charcoal, but in a more eco-friendly way thanks to the same combustion technology we apply to our stoves.
+Our outdoor appliances combine the controlled nature of a gas barbecue with the experience of cooking on charcoal, but in a more eco-friendly way thanks to the same combustion technology we apply to our stoves.
 It means you only need to light it using wood — taking just 15 minutes to come up to cooking temperature — and gives you a degree of temperature control thanks to the single lever air control system.